Cell The Unit of Life NEET Previous Year Question Paper (PYQ)

 4. (a) - (ii), (b) - (iii), (c) - (iv), (d) - (i)

-Solution: Cristae: Infoldings in mitochondria.
-To increase the capacity of the mitochondria to synthesize ATP, the inner membrane of mitochondria is folded to form cristae.
-These folds allow a much greater amount of electron transport chain enzymes and ATP synthase to be packed into the mitochondrion.
+• Cristae: Infoldings in mitochondria.
+To increase the capacity of the mitochondria to synthesise ATP, the inner membrane of mitochondria is folded to form cristae.

-Thylakoids are membrane-bound compartments inside chloroplasts and cyanobacteria.
+• Thylakoids are membrane-bound compartments inside chloroplasts and cyanobacteria.
 They are the site of the light-dependent reactions of photosynthesis.
-Thylakoids consist of a thylakoid membrane surrounding a thylakoid lumen.

-Centromere: Primary construction in the chromosome.
-The two chromatids of chromosomes are attached by a narrow area called the centromere, also called primary constriction.
-This decides the ratio of arm length called the centromeric index.
+• Centromere: Primary constriction in the chromosome.
+The two chromatids of chromosomes are attached by a narrow area called the centromere, also called the primary constriction.

 Question 9: Which is the important site of information on glycoproteins and glycolipids in eukaryotic cells?
 (NEET 2020)